kingsleyudenewu/Bumpa/README.md

 - Generate your laravel key : ```php artisan key:generate```
 - Run ```php artisan migrate```
 - Run ```php artisan db:seed``` to generate dummy data for user
+- Here is the url to the postman collection for the API endpoints: https://documenter.getpostman.com/view/910439/2sA3QniZvT
 ## License

 The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).